rickb777/expect/README.md

 ## Assertion Categories

-There are **six primary categories**, each introduce by a function:
+There are **seven primary categories**, each introduce by a function:

- * [Any](https://pkg.go.dev/github.com/rickb777/expect#Any) - expecially structs, maps, arrays, slices as handled by [cmp.Equal](https://pkg.go.dev/github.com/google/go-cmp/cmp); this only provides equality tests
+ * [Any](https://pkg.go.dev/github.com/rickb777/expect#Any) - expecially structs, maps, arrays, slices as handled by [cmp.Equal](https://pkg.go.dev/github.com/google/go-cmp/cmp); although this will compare anything, it only provides equality tests and the error messages may be less informative than the other categories below
  * [Bool](https://pkg.go.dev/github.com/rickb777/expect#Bool) - `bool` and any subclass
  * [Error](https://pkg.go.dev/github.com/rickb777/expect#Error) `error` only
  * [Number](https://pkg.go.dev/github.com/rickb777/expect#Number) - `int` and all the signed/unsigned int and float length variants, plus all their subtypes (also includes  `string` because it is also is an ordered type); this provides inequality comparisons.
+ * [Map](https://pkg.go.dev/github.com/rickb777/expect#Map) - `[K]V` where `K` is a comparable type
  * [Slice](https://pkg.go.dev/github.com/rickb777/expect#Slice) - `[]T` where `T` is a comparable type
  * [String](https://pkg.go.dev/github.com/rickb777/expect#String) - `string` and any subclass (more informative than `Any`)